ethereum/populus/docs/quickstart.rst

 You should see two tests, one that tests the default greeting, and one that tests that we can set a custom greeting.

 Note that both test functions accept a ``chain`` argument.
-This "chain" is actually py.test fixture, provided by the populus pytest plugin.
+This "chain" is actually a `py.test fixture <https://docs.pytest.org/en/latest/fixture.html>`_ , provided by the populus pytest plugin.
 The chain in the tests is a populus "chain" object that runs a temporary blockchain called "tester".
-It quits after the test and saves nothing, so obviously not usable for long term runnig contracts, but great for testing.
+The tester chain is ephemeral.
+All blockchain state is reset at the beginning of each test run and is only stored in memory, so obviously not usable for long term runnig contracts, but great for testing.

 You can run tests using the
 ``py.test`` command line utility which was installed when you installed